MetaMask/metamask-docs/snaps/features/custom-ui/user-defined-components.md

 };
 ```

-In the example above, we see two usages of props:
+This example contains two usages of props:

-- The `Insight` component accepts a `props` parameter, which is an object containing the `from` and `to` addresses.
-The `from` address is accessed using `props.from`, and the `to` address is accessed using `props.to`, since `props` is just a regular JavaScript object.
+- The `Insight` component accepts a `props` parameter, which is an object containing the `from` and
+  `to` addresses.
+  The `from` address is accessed using `props.from`, and the `to` address is accessed using
+  `props.to`, since `props` is just a regular JavaScript object.
 - The `Insight` component then uses the built-in `Address` component to display addresses.
   The `Address` component accepts an `address` prop.
-When using the `Address` component, we pass props to it by using a notation similar to HTML attributes: `address={props.from}`.
+  When using the `Address` component, you can pass props to it using a notation similar to HTML
+  attributes: `address={props.from}`.

 To use the `Insight` component, you can pass the `from` and `to` addresses as props: